cryptopila/pila/docs/migration_plan.md

 - Start with a small prototype implementing basic block and transaction structures.

 ## Progress
+- Added hashing helpers and blockchain constants in Go.
+- Introduced `MedianFilter`, `Time` and random utilities.
+- Implemented filesystem helper functions with tests.
 - Created a `go` directory containing the initial Go module.
 - Added `golang.org/x/crypto` and `goleveldb` as dependencies.
 - Implemented placeholder `Block` and `Transaction` types in `pkg/`.